Your Cart Is Empty!

 Today Sona launched two new fish oil products as part of its large range of Irish vitamins.
-SOMEGA 3 and SOMEGA 3 for Kids is a new innovation in the fish oil category.
+ZOMEGA 3 and ZOMEGA 3 for Kids is a new innovation in the fish oil category.
 Designed as a tasty smoothie, the mango flavour (for women) and the Tutti Frutti flavour (for kids), provide 100% of the daily recommended Omega-3 dose, including EPA and DHA and added vitamins including Folic Acid, B12 and Vitamin D12 for women and vitamin K and B1-6 for kids.

 Fish oils have long been hailed as an essential supplement to take as part of a balanced diet.
 However, individuals often find the taste and texture hard to ingest.
 These smoothies offer all the great benefits of a fish oil, without the strong after taste.

 DHA, a component fatty acid of Omega-3, is a key ingredient in ZOMEGA 3 and is responsible for the healthy development of the brain, heart and vision.

 With this in mind, fish oils benefit a huge variety of health issues.
 For women, taking fish oils regularly is highly recommended.
 Omega-3, a type of polyunsaturated fat, is key to optimal health as the human body cannot produce it on its own.
 For kids, fish oil is essential for brain development.

 Omega-3 (notably DHA) has been found to be essential for both neurological and early visual development of a baby.
 However, the standard western diet is severely deficient in these critical nutrients.
 This Omega-3 dietary deficiency is compounded by the fact that pregnant women become depleted in Omega-3s because the foetus uses Omega-3s for its nervous system development.